Caripito: History

 In 1938, the Creole Petroleum Corporation increased the capacity of Caripito to 70 thousand barrels per day, making it the most important refinery in Venezuela until the expansion of the Amuay and Cardón refineries was completed in the mid-1950s.
 Caripito became the capital of the Bolívar District under a decree of January 19, 1940, signed by Governor José María Isava on January 30.
 Between 1941 and 1961 the population of Caripito doubled as a result of intense economic activity, but by the mid-1970s a third of the population had emigrated due to decline in oil production.
-In 1976, Creole's assets were nationalized and were managed by Lagoven, later by Corpoven and now by PDVSA in association with Repsol.
+In 1976, Creole's assets were nationalized and were managed by Gulf Oil subsidiary Lagoven, later by Corpoven and now by PDVSA in association with Repsol.
 After closing the refinery in 1976 and the oil terminal in 2002, attempts have been made to boost agricultural activity to take advantage of the fertile land.